JennaVergeynst/prepare_toa_for_yaps/README.md

 ## Note before you start
 This code is in python, but it is also entirely [available in R](https://github.com/elipickh/ReceiverArrays), thanks to Eliezer Pickholtz.

+The creation of TOA matrices is now included in the YAPS package, making this work possibly redundant.
+Please check the step-by-step guide available via the [YAPS page](https://github.com/baktoft/yaps).